 What facilitates the use of health services and what inﬂuences people to behave differently in relation to their health has long been the focus of practitioners in the health sector.

-Re-situating health-seeking behaviour in the society
+Re-situating health-seeking behaviour in society

-It is part and parcel of a community’s distinctiveness in relation to peoples’ lives and family wellbeing, which is the result of an evolving merge of societal, private, civilising and pragmatic factors.
-Hence, it has a direct effect on the health of communities as are vital and to be taken into cognizant by all and sundry.
+There is a need for therapeutic analysis and affirmation for individuals, groups, and communities that health-seeking behaviour is not just a one-off inaccessible phenomenon to be engaged.
+It is part and parcel of a community’s distinctiveness in relation to peoples’ lives and family well-being, which is the result of an evolving merge of societal, private, civilising, and pragmatic factors.
+Hence, it has a direct effect on the health of communities as are vital and to be taken into cognisant by all and sundry.